gohugoio/hugo/content/en/contribute/development.md

 Next, make sure that you set up your `GOPATH` [as described in the installation guide][setupgopath].

 You can print the `GOPATH` with `echo $GOPATH`.
-You should see a non-empty string containing a valid path to your Go workspace; .e.g.:
+You should see a non-empty string containing a valid path to your Go workspace; for example:

 ```
 /Users/<yourusername>/Code/go